 - Filtering entries in the database

-The SQL language has been around since the 1970s, and since then has become a standard database technology.
-This shows that, once you’ve learned SQL, you should be able to use your skills for some time in the future.
+The SQL language has been around since the 1970s and has become a standard database technology.
+SQL will continue to be relevant in years to come.
+If you learn SQL, you should be able to apply your SQL skills to various job opportunities for the foreseeable future.

 Why Should You Learn SQL?